patrickf2000/basic/README.md

 Remainder-> Get the remainder of two numbers
 Memset-> Set the local memory
 Set-> Set a variable with the contents of local memory
+StrLen-> Get the length of a string
+Char-> Get the character at a specific location, or the location of a specific character

+#### Conditionals
+Conditionals have the following syntax:

+If (var) (Operator) (var)
+...
+Body
+Else (var) (operator) (var)
+...
+Body
+Else
+...
+Body
+Stop

+Below is a list of valid operators:
+1. Greater
+2. Less
+3. Equals